 In this blog post, I’ve curated the most amazing clean eating energy balls on the web.
 Of course, I’ve included my own favorite recipe ideas too.

 I’ll start with my own protein balls creation.
 In fact, these were my first energy bites which got a raving review from my hubby.
 He says that they taste a bit like his beloved “Snickers”.
 These treats offer probably the yummiest way to increase your flax seeds consumption.
 You can pop them in your mouth right from the freezer.

 2. No bake energy balls with prunes and dried apples

 Here is another recipe from me, the perfect clean eating snack for your travel survival pack.
 These bliss balls consist just of 4 ingredients with prunes playing the main role.
 Preventing the annoying and all-too-common travel constipation was never easier and more delicious.
 Wishing you a happy trip!

 3. No cook apricot energy bites

 Ruchi created the perfect sugar-free snack made with dried apricots, raisins, ground flaxseed, healthy nuts, and desiccated coconut.
 I love how the apricots are dominating the color of the bites.

 Credit and detailed recipe: ruchiskitchen.com

 4. Lemon cashew bites (vegan and gluten-free)

-You’ll find many energy bites recipes with oats, cashew butter and coconut flakes as base, but this one comes with a special twist.
+You’ll find many energy bites recipes with oats, cashew butter and coconut flakes as a base, but this one comes with a special twist.
 To bring a bit tang to the flavor, Erin adds freshly squeezed lemon juice.
 What else?
-For an extra pinch of yum she uses vegan, dairy-free white chocolate chips.
+For an extra pinch of yum, she uses vegan, dairy-free white chocolate chips.
 If you want a 100% clean eating treat, just leave out the white chocolate chips.